Cyber-Syntax/siyuan-local-backup/README.md

 Script written for local backup in Siyuan-note.

 # Usage
-- You need to change urls for your notebooks.
+- You should replace URLs with your own notebook names.